Nexmo/station/_documentation/messages-and-workflows-apis/messages/building-blocks/send-an-sms-with-messages-api.md

 # Send an SMS with Messages API

-Sending an SMS message with the Messages API is straightforward.
-Sign up for an account and replace the following variables in the example below:
+You will need to replace the following variables with your specific information in the example code:

 Key | Description
 -- | --